loken/ts-hierarchies/README.md

 If you want to use this API yourself, know that when you brand a node, you get a `DeBrand` delegate back.
 Calling this is the only way to debrand the node, so make sure you keep track of it!

+#### Ordering and identity

+- Sibling order is deterministic.
+Children are kept in insertion order, and traversals enumerate children in that order.
+When constructing from relations or a child-map, the order in the source is preserved.
+- Cycle detection and visited semantics are identity-based.
+When `detectCycles` is enabled, nodes are tracked by object identity.
+Separate node instances that wrap the same item are considered distinct for visitation.
+- Equality: In TypeScript, objects compare by reference, so two `HCNode<T>` instances are only equal if they're the same object.
+Compare IDs (via your `identify` delegate) or items for logical equality.
+The .NET version behaves differently—see its README for details.

+#### Serialization

+- Nodes are runtime wrappers with private fields and no custom JSON shape.
+Serializing an `HCNode<T>` directly won't yield a useful structure.
+Persist your relations (`Relation<Id>`/`MultiMap<Id>`) or items and rebuild the hierarchy when needed.
+- The .NET version supports direct node serialization with different equality semantics; see its README for specifics.

 ### Relations

 We support a few representations for relations and provide utilities for converting between them.